cscart/docs/README.rst

 Build These Docs Locally
 ========================

-To build these docs locally, you will need Python 2.6+ and virtualenv.
+To build these docs locally, you will need Python 2.6+.
 All other dependencies will be installed automatically.

 Get
 ---